 PlayGreat @ Connections SLP

-Families who have completed programs such as TalkAbility™, who have been involved in social skills programs for children only, or who are seeking a “way in” to help their children form relationships with peers will benefit from this program.
+Families who have completed programs such as TalkAbility™, who have been involved in social skills groups for children only, or who are seeking a “way in” to help their children form relationships with peers will benefit from this program.
 We know that it can be challenging to see your child struggling with other kids, and parents may feel that the strategies they have used in the past are no longer beneficial.
-The program begins with an individual parent and child consultation session to set goals and discuss strengths and needs, followed by a combination of evening group parent-only sessions and daytime coaching sessions for parents and their children as they engage with peers.
+The program includes an individual parent and child consultation session to set goals and discuss strengths and needs, followed by a combination of evening group parent-only sessions and daytime coaching sessions for parents and their children as they engage with peers.
 Parents of children in grades 1-3 focus on earlier friendship skills, and learn to coach their children during playdates.
 Parents of children in grades 4-6 work collaboratively with their children to choose a friendship focus and learn to establish positive opportunities to help children meet their own social goals.

 Evening sessions focus on helping parents to create a personalized tool box of strategies that can be used to support children as they move toward fun and personally meaningful playdates or get togethers with peers.
 Individual daytime sessions for younger children provide supported practice for parents as they coach their children during an interaction with a peer.
 Individual sessions for older children may include supported parent coaching during a get together and/or parent and child planning and reflection before and after a get together.
+We’ll help you focus on the skills that your child needs to make and keep friends

 We are delighted to offer all sessions for this program in a live, online format at this time.
 Individual session structure and goals will be adapted as needed given Covid-19 gathering restrictions.